 The EvoPower Vigor is built to allow your foot to move naturally.
 They enable you for a more powerful strike.
 Puma engineered upper from two pieces: a tight and elasticated spandex sock, covered by one way stretch adapLITE synthetic.

-There’s basically no break in time and the way the upper moves around your foot straight out of the box is unreal.
+There’s basically no break-in time and the way the upper moves around your foot straight out of the box is unreal.
 Cut off adapLITE offers you a secure feel.
-Heel is blister free and locks your foot reasonably well.
+The heel is blister-free and locks your foot reasonably well.
 That makes EvoPower one of the most distraction-less and comfortable soccer shoes in the market.